Bill has advanced degrees in education and political science. He has been a political science teacher for over 26 years.

 - Political freedom

 - The role of government

-This essay is dedicated to helping you grasp the differences between these two ideologies in these three areas as they came about in history.
+This article is dedicated to helping you grasp the differences between these two ideologies in these three areas as they came about in history.

-The "isms" that we talk about in politics--liberalism, conservatism, socialism--are "ideologies."
+The "isms" that we talk about in politics—liberalism, conservatism, socialism—are "ideologies."
 The word "ideology" literally means the "science of ideas."
-The term "ideology" was coined by Destutt de Tracey during the French Revolution (idéologie).
+The term "ideology" (or idéologie) was coined by Destutt de Tracey during the French Revolution.
 He helped institute a program of national education that would transform France into a rational and scientific society.
 This approach for society was a combination of individual liberty and extensive state planning.
 This approach became the basis for the French government, the Directory, during the French Revolution (1795-99).
 At first, Napoleon supported Tracey and his believers.
 Later, he derided them, called them idéologues (ideologues).

 As for what ideology means in modern times, political scientists Terrence Ball and Richard Dagger have defined an "ideology" as a fairly consistent set of beliefs about man's nature, the economy, and the government.
 According to them, an ideology must also perform the following:

 - Orient people in society

 - Provide a plan of social and political action

 The Encyclopaedia Britannica says that an ideology "is a system of ideas that aspires both to explain the world and to change it.”
 In short, an ideology is an action-oriented theory.
 So, an ideology is not just a set of beliefs: it is a set of beliefs that posits a program of action that will have a "salutary effect" on society.

 Liberalism started out as an ideology dedicated to promoting reason, individualism, and the rights to life, liberty, and property which are derived from nature.
 Modern liberalism is different in that in tends to look more toward central—especially government—action to solve social problems rather than individual initiative.
 This article will just focus on original (sometimes called "classical" liberalism) in the areas of freedom, human nature, and the role of government.